mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ````

 This object tells Kommander / DKP Enterprise that the new cluster should be handled as an attached cluster.
-After a few seconds the cluster shows up as “Active” and DKP starts to deploy Flux and the workspace namespace to the target cluster.
+After a few seconds, the cluster shows up as “Active” and DKP starts to deploy Flux and the workspace namespace to the target cluster.
 You can validate this via UI and cli:
 ![Attached cluster in DKP Enterprise](attached.png)

 ````